AvaloniaUI/AvaloniaVS/readme.md

 This fork preserves the legacy Avalonia Visual Studio Extension, forked at 7bf4941.

-> By all means, use the official AvaloniaVS extension for the latest ground-breaking features.
+> For the latest ground-breaking features, use the official AvaloniaVS extension.
 >
-> This fork is intended for those who need a simple visual designer for Avalonia and not bound to the fees charged.
-For instance, those creating apps not used for profit or sandboxing Avalonia.
+> This fork is intended for those who need a simple visual designer for Avalonia.
+For instance, those creating simple apps or sandboxing Avalonia

 [![2022 marketplace](https://img.shields.io/visual-studio-marketplace/v/AvaloniaTeam.AvaloniaVS.svg?label=2022-Marketplace)](https://marketplace.visualstudio.com/items?itemName=AvaloniaTeam.AvaloniaVS)